zephyrtronium/bwst/README.markdown

  - http://groups.google.com/group/comp.compression/msg/a0236d754e869212 - This
    is an old post, so it misses some connections which now are known, but it is the only plain-English description of the BWST and UNBWST I could find.
-   I'm not sure why, but my BWST inverse algorithm is different from and somewhat inferior to the one given here.
  - http://bijective.dogma.net/00yyy.pdf - This paper is a fairly intelligible
    description and implementation of the algorithms, but it contains several significant errors.
 Its examples are more optimized than the ones I gave;